In the morning it's spicy Mexican chorizo with scrambled eggs and refried beans nestled into a warm corn tortilla.

 The marinade is a simple mix of lime juice, oil, cilantro, cumin, garlic, salt and pepper.

 Drive anywhere in Los Angeles and you will see taco trucks, sidewalk taco vendors, and taquerias on almost every street.
 And I've stopped at most of them.
 What follows are a few of my faves - with a few recipes I cribbed from them, too.

 Kogi Taco Truck.

-A fellow co-conspirator came up with the idea of a Korean taco, and Roy Choi assembled the taco ingredients of Korean barbecue short ribs with an kimchi-style coleslaw, served on corn tortillas.
-His truck was an instant hit, and Kogi jump started the ongoing nouveau taco truck renaissance.
+A fellow co-conspirator came up with the idea of a Korean taco, and Roy Choi assembled the taco ingredients of Korean barbecue short ribs with a kimchi-style coleslaw, served on corn tortillas.
+His truck was an instant hit, and Kogi jump-started the ongoing nouveau taco truck renaissance.